microsoft/live-share/docs/getting-started.md

 ![VS sign in](media/vs-sign-in-button.png)

-However, if you've been accepted into for the private limited preview (owners) and want to share you should sign in using the same credentials you used to sign up.

-**Note:** If you need to use a different sign-in than your VS personalization account (e.g. you signed up for the private limited preview using a GitHub account), go to **Tools &gt; Options &gt; Live Share** to switch credentials.
+If you've been accepted into for the private limited preview (owners) and want to share you should **sign in using the same credentials you used to sign up**.
+If you need to use a different sign-in than your VS personalization account (e.g. you signed up for the private limited preview using a GitHub account), go to **Tools &gt; Options &gt; Live Share &gt; User account** to switch credentials.

 ![VS Tools Options Live Share](media/vs-tools-options.png)

+Selecting **External Account** allows you to select an account not supported by Visual Studio's personalizaiton feature like GitHub.
+A browser will automatically appear the first time you use a Live Share feature so you may complete sign in.

 ### Signing in from Visual Studio Code
 For Visual Studio Code, simply click on the "Sign in" status bar item and follow the directions to sign in.
 If you're been accepted into the private limited preview (owners), use the same credentials you used to sign up.